LaiaRus/markdown-cv/index.md

 ## Currently

+SOC analyst, programming code analysis, vulnerability scanning on websites, cybersecurity awareness and training at [OptimumTIC](https://www.optimumtic.com/).

+### Specialized in

 - Continuous monitoring of security incidents and real-time response (Threat Intelligence, EDR).
 - Threat investigations
 - Vulnerability assessments in programming codes
 - Automating alerts
 - Working with other teams to enhance the security capabilities of the organization

-### Specialized in

-Cortex XDR, Tenable, Prisma Cloud, Veracode, Recorded Future, Splunk

 ### Research interests